leejones/toolbox/docs/Prometheus.md

-## Find the 20 biggest timeseries by metric name and job
+## Find the 20 biggest time series by metric name and job

 ```
 topk(20, count by (__name__, job)({__name__=~".+"})).